 In 2019 MCDA sponsored a large conference on DV and abuse in later life.
 More than a dozen new partners attended the training with national experts.
 MCDA is working on a formal plan with local organizations to provide more in-depth training.
 MCDA Elder abuse staff have provided training to all 5 universities in Milwaukee on chapter 55 crisis response for older adults.
-MCDA is providing ongoing training to all MCO (Family Care Manage Care Organization) staff, law enforcement and first responders on Elder Abuse and Financial Exploitation.
+MCDA is providing ongoing training to all MCO staff, law enforcement and first responders on Elder Abuse and Financial Exploitation.
 During COVID-19 we have been able to provide one virtual training to a group of Guardian Ad Litem's relating to protective services.
 MCDA plans to continue virtual training when possible.
+The integration pilot program with Elder Abuse and Adult Protective Services units is still underway.
+MCDA has some staff conducting home visits with clients if needed.
+We provide ongoing training to our community partners on Chapter 55 both in person and virtual formats.